ZPreviewOrg/ZPreview/README.md

 This repository manages our grants program.
 Here's how it works:

+## Support & Contact

+For issues or questions:
+- Create an issue in this repository
+- Contact grants@financialprivacyfoundation.org
+- Check existing documentation first

 1. Applicants submit a grant application by creating a new issue using the provided template.
 2. Reviewers assess the applications and label approved ones with 'approved'.
 3. Approved applications are automatically converted into pull requests.